 (4) a reimbursement of investigative expenses incurred by the SEC Office.

-Civil penalty is a recent enforcement power added by the Securities and Exchange Act (No. 5) B.E.
+Civil Sanction is a recent enforcement power added by the Securities and Exchange Act (No. 5) B.E.
 2559 (2016) and the Emergency Decree on Digital Asset Businesses of 2018 in order to improve efficiency of law enforcement.

-Section 317/1 of the amended SEA allows the following offences to be prosecuted by a civil penalty:
+Section 317/1 of the amended SEA allows the following offences to be prosecuted by a civil sanction: